myselfshivams/RightResourceFit/README.md

 ## Acknowledgments

-Special thanks to our Mentor for providing tools and support assisted in creating this Project.
+Special thank to our Mentor for providing tools and support assisted in creating this Project.